forwardemail/forwardemail.net/app/views/privacy/index.md

 * We store your email address that you provide us with.
 * We store your domain names, aliases, and configurations that you provide us with.
+* We store limited account security metadata needed to protect your account and manage access, including active website session identifiers, failed login attempt counters, and the timestamp of the last login attempt.
 * Any additional information you voluntarily provide us, such as comments or questions submitted to us by email or on our <a href="/help">help</a> page.

 **Signup attribution** (stored permanently on your account):